FelixK15/k15_coroutine/README.md

 Additionally, the linker has to be able to resolve os library and c stdlib calls.

 ## How does this work?
-The first idea was to build coroutines on top of fibers (https://en.wikipedia.org/wiki/Fiber_(computer_science)) since they're lightweight and allow easy context-switching without having to spawn full blown threads.
+The first idea was to build coroutines on top of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) since they're lightweight and allow easy context-switching without having to spawn full blown threads.
-But after reading the excellent [https://graphitemaster.github.io/fibers/](Fibers, Oh My!) blog post by Dale Weiler I realized that this can be implemented without having to use fibers at all.
+But after reading the excellent [Fibers, Oh My!](https://graphitemaster.github.io/fibers/) blog post by Dale Weiler I realized that this can be implemented without having to use fibers at all.

 The way coroutine context switching is implemented is by storing the current cpu state and pre-allocating seperate stacks for each coroutine.
 When a coroutine is created and should run for the first time, the cpu state of the main thread is safed ("main thread" = the code that passes execution over to the coroutine - technically, coroutines also run on the main thread but for simplification, I'll refer to the coroutine callee as the "main thread") and a pre-allocated stack is assigned to the rsp.
 Then the arguments for the coroutine get prepared and then the code calls into the coroutine function.